tatancode/scamshield-service/project-context.md

 **Done when**

-- Example: “Found a password reset link and urgent language.
-Model risk is high.”
+- Example: "Found a password reset link and urgent language.
+Model risk is high."

 ---

 ### T‑10  Hook everything together

 | Goal | *POST **`/api/analyze`** returns score, explanation, and saves it* |
 | ---- | ------------------------------------------------------------------ |